The DLF Local Writing Prize

-Over the past three years, the Dorchester Literary Festival has celebrated the town’s rich literary past by showcasing some of the most exciting writing of the present.
+Over the past five years, the Dorchester Literary Festival has celebrated the town’s rich literary past by showcasing some of the most exciting writing of the present.
 Now, we’re looking to the future.

 The DLF Local Writing Prize aims to continue Dorset’s literary tradition by investing in its homegrown talent.
 This is a fantastic opportunity for writers whose work has been published on a local level to gain national exposure, and notice from literary establishment figures.

-We are looking for book length submissions of works of fiction, non-fiction, or short stories that have been published by a Local Independent Publisher or self-published, from any writer based in Dorset, Somerset, Wiltshire, Devon and Cornwall or have written on a subject matter that is directly relevant and closely related to those counties.
+We are looking for book length submissions of works of fiction, non-fiction, or short stories that have been published by a Local Independent Publisher or self-published, from any writer based in Dorset, Somerset, Wiltshire, Devon and Cornwall or with a close connection to those counties.

-A judging panel, including professional writers and a leading literary agent, will then compile the shortlist to be announced at the end of May.
-We will then hold an event involving the shortlisted authors hosted by a leading writer in July 2018 announcing the winner, who will receive a prize of £1,000.
+A judging panel, including professional writers and a leading literary agent, will then compile the shortlist.
+We will then hold an event involving the shortlisted authors hosted by a leading writer.
+In view of Coronavirus and Government guidelines this will no longer take place in July, as previously advertised.
+We hope instead to hold it in September, when the winner will receive a prize of £1,000.

 Submissions in hard copy format should be sent to: